mimblewimble/grin-rfcs/text/0001-rfc-process.md

 understand why new features are being merged
 * Assist the Grin community with feature and release planning.

 As an alternative, we could adopt an even stricter RFC process than the one proposed here.
-If desired, we should likely look to Bitcoin's BIP or Python's PEP process for inspiration.
+We could for example look to Bitcoin's BIP or Python's PEP process for inspiration.

 ## Prior art
 [prior-art]: #prior-art

+This process draws inspiration _extensively_ from Rust's RFC process, where much credit for the process is due.

 Most decentralized cryptocurrency projects have adopted an RFC-like process to manage adding new features.